d3b4g/leonids/_posts/chainsaw.md

 PT0KLS0tLS1FTkQgUlNBIFBSSVZBVEUgS0VZLS0tLS0=
 -----------------------d296272d7cb599bff2a1ddf6d6374d93--
 ```
-And found a mail which contains a base64 encoded RSA key.
+And found a mail which contains a base64 encoded RSA key, the key is encrypted and we need to crack it to use it.

+###### Cracking Password